buyekeobare/sorting_algorithms/README.md

 We will continue with our array of numbers from previous explanations.
 Let's say we want to sort the following array of numbers in ascending order: 8, 6, 10, 4, 2.

-- Choose a pivot: Select an element from the array to serve as the pivot.
+1. Choose a pivot: Select an element from the array to serve as the pivot.
 The choice of the pivot can affect the performance of the algorithm, but a common approach is to select the last element of the array.
 In our array the last element is 2.

-- Partitioning: Rearrange the array in such a way that all elements less than the pivot are moved to the left side of the pivot, and all elements greater than the pivot are moved to the right side.
+2. Partitioning: Rearrange the array in such a way that all elements less than the pivot are moved to the left side of the pivot, and all elements greater than the pivot are moved to the right side.
 The pivot itself will be in its final sorted position.

-In simpler terms, we partition the array into two sub-arrays: elements less than the pivot and elements greater than or equal to the pivot.
+- In simpler terms, we partition the array into two sub-arrays: elements less than the pivot and elements greater than or equal to the pivot.
 Partition the array around the pivot (2): Current order: 6, 4, 8, 10, 2

-Now, all elements less than the pivot (2) are on the left, and all elements greater than or equal to the pivot are on the right.
+- Now, all elements less than the pivot (2) are on the left, and all elements greater than or equal to the pivot are on the right.

-- Recursion: Recursively apply the above two steps to the sub-arrays on the left and right sides of the pivot.
+3. Recursion: Recursively apply the above two steps to the sub-arrays on the left and right sides of the pivot.
 This process continues until each sub-array contains only one element, at which point the array is considered sorted.
+Follow the steps below:

-We do this by recursively apply Quick Sort to the sub-arrays.
+- Recursively apply Quick Sort to the sub-arrays.
-For the left sub-array (elements less than the pivot): 6, 4, Choose a pivot (4).
+- For the left sub-array (elements less than the pivot): 6, 4,
+- Choose a pivot (4).
-Partition the sub-array around the pivot (4): 4, 6,
+- Partition the sub-array around the pivot (4): 4, 6,
-For the right sub-array (elements greater than or equal to the pivot): 8,10, Choose a pivot (10).
+- For the right sub-array (elements greater than or equal to the pivot): 8,10,
+- Choose a pivot (10).
-Partition the sub-array around the pivot (10): 8, 10,
+- Partition the sub-array around the pivot (10): 8, 10,

-- Combining the sub-arrays: As the recursion unwinds, the sub-arrays are combined back to obtain the final sorted array.
+4. Combining the sub-arrays: As the recursion unwinds, the sub-arrays are combined back to obtain the final sorted array.
 Since both sub-arrays are now sorted, we combine them with the pivot to get the final sorted array: 4, 6, 8, 10, 2.

-- Repeat: We repeat the process recursively for each sub-array until the entire array is sorted.
+5. Repeat: We repeat the process recursively for each sub-array until the entire array is sorted.

-For the left sub-array: 4, 6
+- For the left sub-array: 4, 6
-For the right sub-array: 8, 10
+- For the right sub-array: 8, 10

 After the final step, the entire array is sorted.